kindista/kindista/src/to-do.md

 ## loves
   - #links
+  - fix css and add :hr tag to the lovers list
+  - check lover-list functionality works on feedbacks and events
   - show list of people who love an item
   - figure out why own offers and requests are showing as inactive
   - rm bulk-love function